baagaard-usgs/geomodelgrids/docs/Metadata.md

 * x_origin X coordinate of origin of local grid in projected coordinates.
 * y_origin Y coordinate of origin of local grid in projected coordinates.
 * y_azimuth Azimuth of y-axis in degrees.

+# Data
+* values Names of values in model.
+* units Units of values in model.

 # Topography
 * res_horiz Horizontal resolution